neelsg/lithium/docs/tour.md

 Just like normal variables, properties in a type can also be set to an initial value which will then be the default for any objects of that type.

-You can create a function with the label `init` in a type which returns an object of that type.
-This function then becomes the initializer and will be used when creating an object of that type such as with `v vertex = vertex(1., 2.)`.
+You can create a function with the label `init` in a type which will initialize it by calling the type as a function such as `v vertex = vertex(1., 2.)`.

 ## Shorthand for initializing types